 This is an unedited free version of a scenes I am working on as part of part

-five of my Into the West Saga Serial -- Into the West: Last Showdown.
+five of my Into the West Saga Serial -- Into the West: To Save Them All.

 Please do not copy, print, download, or share this text.
 If you know someone